ezagroba/mob-testing/mob-testing.md

 <a href="https://trello.com/b/NzZvsl41/mob-testing-session-ideas" target="_blank"><img src="images/Trello-board.png" width="20%"/></a>

 Notes:
-- sometimes test on prod
 - anyone can add, adder brings machine
 - mob chooses together which to pick up
 - sometimes tickets from the current sprint
-- most often weird adjacent non-blocking issues
+- diversity of stuff we pick up: testing, refactoring, architecture diagram, etc.

 ===

 ### numbers

-- 12 months
+- 11 months
-- 11 Mendix products explored
+- 12 Mendix products explored
+- many other things and stuff: Selenium, Locust, Pytest, Postman, Python
 - 90-minute sessions every week
+- 5(?) bugs found
 - about 45 sessions
+- 1.6 lines of Python read per minute
+- 37 keyboard shortcuts memorized
 - 3 operating systems shared
 - about a million times asked for a different level of abstraction

 Notes:
-- @ez Outlook fact-check needed on session and bug numbers, also can't figure out why the bullets are centered just on this slide
+- @joep Outlook fact-check needed on session and bug numbers

+===

+### how to know mobbing is happening

+- simultaneous ooh-ing
+- not intervening as facilitator
+- start using it tomorrow

 ===